 Urban Roads (towns and villages)

-Why is France reducing the Speed Limit?
+Why did France reduce the Speed Limit?

 Dual carriageway's such as this with a central reservation will not be affected

-What are the Speeding Fines in France?
+What are the Speeding Fines in France (as of June 2024)?

 speeding fines in a rental car here.

-hiring a car in France this year, make sure you are aware of the change to the speed limit, reduce your speed accordingly and enjoy a safe journey.
+If you are hiring a car in France this year, make sure you are aware of the change to the speed limit, reduce your speed accordingly and enjoy a safe journey.
 For more information, see our complete guide to

 driving in France.